 First thing to consider when visiting Brussels museums is the Brussels Card.
 It will most likely save you time and money.

-Nestled in the outskirts of the Pentagon shape of Brussels inner-ring road, this is a piece of Brussels history preserved.
-The Porte de Hal (in French), Hallepoort (in Dutch), ‘Halle Gate” is a medieval gate, a fortification for Brussels city in the 14th century.
-The walls have been completely removed from both sides but the fort itself still stands in a cylindrical shape, with ramparts at the top and a black cone-shaped roof.
+The Porte de Hal (in French), Hallepoort (in Dutch) or 'Halle Gate' is a medieval gate, a fortification for Brussels city in the 14th century.
+The walls have been completely removed from both sides but the fort itself still stands in a cylindrical shape.
+With ramparts at the top and a black cone-shaped roof.
 The exhibit is a part of the Royal Museums of Art and History.

 On each floor is an exhibit of artefacts from the middle ages.
-In the basement is the Armoury exhibit with suits of armour and swords.
-In the Gothic room are more examples of soldier armour, horse armour and maps of the city which the soldiers were guarding.
-On the next level is the Guilds room, medieval craftsmen who created bow and arrows, arrow guns, shields and other armament for protection of the city.
-The Battlement walks at the top offer a spectacular panoramic view of the city, with descriptions that you can read of the buildings you see.
+In the basement is the armory exhibit with suits of armor and swords.
+In the gothic room are more examples of soldier armor, horse armor and maps of the city which the soldiers were guarding.
+On the next level is the guilds room, medieval craftsmen who created bows and arrows, arrow guns, shields and other armament for protection of the city.
+The battlement walks at the top offer a spectacular panoramic view of the city, with descriptions of the buildings you see.

 For those who are curious, go up to the Neo-gothic roof space to see an empty room but a beautiful structure of the wooden pales woven together to hold up the cone-shaped rooftop.
 The deep red walls give it a mythical feeling.

-Porte de Hal can be found at the southern ‘tip’ of the inner ring road, Brussels city centre.
+Porte de Hal can be found at the southern "tip" of the inner pentagonal ring road.
 There is a metro station called Porte de Hal which exits out to the gate.
 The height of the tower cannot be missed when you exit the metro station.
 To get there by driving, simply follow the inner ring road.

 Boulevard du Midi